Which Great Barrier Reef Is Best?

 Dusk and dawn boast spectacular sunset and sunrise opportunities to capture the perfect shot.

-Underwater photographers are spoilt for choice with so many colourful fish and coral.
+Underwater photographers enjoy the choice with so many colourful fish and coral on the outer reefs.

 Where is the best place to visit the Outer Great Barrier Reef?